 WHAT HAPPENS IF I MISS A WITHDRAWAL OR TAKE LESS THAN THE RMD?

 If an account owner fails to withdraw an RMD, fails to withdraw the full amount of the RMD, or fails to withdraw the RMD by the applicable deadline, a tax in the amount of 50% of the amount that should have been distributed is imposed.
 The account owner should file Form 5329 with the IRS and attach a letter of explanation and withdraw the shortfall as quickly as possible.
 You don’t need to pay the penalty at this time, and the IRS may waive it for a good reason.

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?

-For more information, please visit our Retirement Plan Services page or contact one of our Retirement Advisors today at 411Pensions@ChernoffDiamond.com.
+For more information, please visit our Retirement Plan Services page or contact one of our Retirement Consultants today at 516-683-6100.

 Return to the Retirement Plan Services page.

-The information presented here is not intended to be a comprehensive analysis.
-Chernoff Diamond is a benefits advisory firm and does not provide tax or legal advice.
+The material is for educational purposes and should not be considered a solicitation or an offer of investment advice/securities.
 Individuals or Employers should consult with qualified legal and/or tax counsel for guidance in respect of matters of law, tax, and related regulation.